ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

 # Recognize real-life gait episodes using lower back IMU for older adults

-We developed a convolutional neural network (CNN) based on inertial sensor data of the lower back (L5) to classify real-life activities in two categories, gait and non-gait, as presented in paper **[1] [paper link](https://link.springer.com/article/10.1007/s11517-025-03466-z)**.
+We developed a convolutional neural network (CNN) based on inertial sensor data of the lower back (L5) to classify real-life activities in two categories, gait and non-gait, as presented in paper **[1] [link](https://link.springer.com/article/10.1007/s11517-025-03466-z)**.

 This model is suitable for older people who walk slowly.
 The data for model training came from healthy and gait-impaired older adults with mean age 76.4(5.6) years old [2].
 The data for externally validation came from stroke survivors who could walk independently at a mean age of 72.4 (12.7) years [3].